Store credit cards are a big deal during the holiday shopping season.

 On the other hand, Discover cardmembers’ 10% discount means they get $20 off if they spend $200 at Gap, doubling the rewards you’d get with the actual Gap card.

-Another example of how non-store credit cards can get you better rewards rate is the concept of rotating rewards, which means that every quarter there are certain purchases that can earn you 5% cash back via a Discover credit card or the Chase Freedom.
+Another example of how non-store credit cards can get you better rewards rate is the concept of rotating rewards, which means that every quarter there are certain purchases that can earn you 5% cash back via a Discover it Cash Card or the Chase Freedom.

 Here’s a list of the holiday bonus categories in two popular cash back credit cards: